hemingguo/hemingguo/README.md

 - 👋 Hi, I’m hemingguo.
 My MBTI is INFJ.
 - 🎨 I am interested in literature(specially Japanese literature), art (painting(especially Japanese comics), classical or modern dance, music(specially ボーカロイド and electronic music)), billiards, and I really want to try archery.
 - 🎮 I don’t have any favorite games.
 The games I often play include LOL, Shadowverse, CS2, Rimworld, Roguelike, Arknights, スプラトゥーン，Pokémon，A Dance of Fire and Ice, as well as many other games on the steam and switch.
+Welcome to visit my steam homepage: "https://steamcommunity.com/profiles/76561199354117312/"
 - 🌱 I am currently studying for a bachelor's degree in software engineering.
 I would love to join this community and contribute to it.
 - ♎ I am working hard to build a personal website, so stay tuned.
 - 📫 You can reach me by email "sosljsos@pm.me".